Comic Hasan Minhaj On Roasting Trump And Growing Up A 'Third Culture Kid'

 GROSS: Like what?

-So it wasn't until, you know, my dad and my family seeing death that we had to be like, all right, we got to be on the same page, and we got to talk about this stuff.
-It's one of those things where it's a reminder of, you know, your parents' mortality.

-BIANCULLI: "Daily Show" correspondent Hasan Minhaj speaking to Terry Gross in April.
+BIANCULLI: Hasan Minhaj speaking to Terry Gross last year.
 More after a break.
 This is FRESH AIR.

+BIANCULLI: This is FRESH AIR.
+Let's return to Terry's interview from last year with comedian Hasan Minhaj.
+His new Netflix series "Patriot Act" premiered last week, and new episodes appear each Sunday.
+Minhaj is a former correspondent for "The Daily Show," having been hired by Jon Stewart.

 (SOUNDBITE OF ARCHIVED BROADCAST)